microsoftgraph/microsoft-graph-toolkit/packages/mgt-components/README.md

 <mgt-contoso-agenda group-by-day></mgt-contoso-agenda>
 ```

-> Note: the `import` of `mgt-components` must use a dynamic import to ensure that the disambiguation is applied before the components are imported.
+> Note: the `import` of `mgt-components` must use a dynamic import to ensure that the disambiguation is applied before the components are imported and the automatic registration is performed.

 When developing SharePoint Framework web parts the pattern for using disambiguation is based on whether or not the MGT React wrapper library is being used.
 If you are using React then the helper utility in the [`mgt-spfx-utils`](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/packages/mgt-spfx-utils) package should be used.
 SharePoint Framework web part example usages are provided below.